Rodman returns to Pyongyang but says won't bring back jailed American

 Kim, the third of his line to rule North Korea, is a basketball fan and appeared to get on well with Rodman on the earlier visit, with the two of them pictured laughing, eating and drinking together and watching an all-star basketball match.

-Wearing his trademark dark sunglasses, the 6-foot 7-inch (2.01 metre) Rodman pushed through a throng of journalists at Beijing's international airport, a common waystation for travellers to North Korea.
+Wearing his trademark dark sunglasses, the 6-foot 7-inch (2.01 metre) Rodman pushed through a throng of journalists on Tuesday as he made his way to his plane at Beijing's international airport, a common waystation for travellers to North Korea.

 "I'm just trying to go over there to meet my friend Kim, the Marshal," Rodman said.
 "Try to start a basketball league over there, something like that."